- Table of Contents

 Data-Driven Decision Making

-In the age of information, data-driven decision making is essential for sustainable growth.
+In the age of information, data-driven decision-making is essential for sustainable growth.
 Six Sigma relies heavily on robust data analysis and measurement techniques.
-By collecting and analysing relevant data, organisations gain valuable insights into their processes.
-This data-driven approach enables informed decision making, as managers and leaders can rely on objective evidence rather than intuition or guesswork.
+Organisations gain valuable insights into their processes by collecting and analysing relevant data.
+This data-driven approach enables informed decision-making, as managers and leaders can rely on objective evidence rather than intuition or guesswork.
 Informed decisions are more accurate, leading to the implementation of effective solutions and strategies.

 Customer Focus

 Customer satisfaction is the cornerstone of any successful business.
-Six Sigma places a strong emphasis on understanding customer requirements and aligning processes to meet those needs.
-By identifying and addressing customer pain points, organisations can gain a competitive edge in the market.
-Customer-centric processes not only attract new customers but also retain existing ones, leading to increased revenue and market share.
+Six Sigma strongly emphasises understanding customer requirements and aligning processes to meet those needs.
+Organisations can gain a competitive edge in the market by identifying and addressing customer pain points.
+Customer-centric processes attract new customers and retain existing ones, leading to increased revenue and market share.
 Understanding customer needs also allows organisations to anticipate future demands, enabling them to stay ahead of the competition.

 Continuous Improvement